JanssenProject/jans/docs/admin/developer/agama/quick-start.md

 Templates are written using [FreeMarker Template Language](https://freemarker.apache.org/docs/index.html) (FTL).
 This is a simple and highly productive language to produce HTML and other forms of output.
 By convention templates generating HTML markup in Agama have the extension `ftlh`.

 In Agama, templates must reside in the filesystem under `/opt/jans/jetty/jans-auth/agama/ftl` directory.

-All the other assets (CSS, JS, etc.) are expected to be under `/opt/jans/jetty/jans-auth/agama/fl`.
+All other assets (CSS, JS, etc.) are expected to be under `/opt/jans/jetty/jans-auth/agama/fl`.
+Later we'll see a flow can designate a given directory for its assets, thus, such directory must be created at both places (inside `ftl` and `fl` folders).

 ### Java classes